 Structuring data governance

-Data formats and processing tools must also be chosen with care.
-Opt for formats open and interoperable (JSON, CSV, Parquet) and integration solutions such as Apache NiFi, Airbyte or Apache Airflowwhich make it easier to synchronise or migrate to another environment.
+Data formats and processing tools must also be chosen carefully.
+Opt for open and interoperable formats such as JSON, CSV, or Parquet, and use integration solutions such as Apache NiFi, Airbyte, or Apache Airflow, which facilitate synchronization or migration to another environment.

-It is also essential to put in place a data mapping (Data Catalog) and clear documentation of the technical architecture to guarantee a controlled transfer.
+It is also essential to establish a data map (Data Catalog) and clear documentation of the technical architecture to ensure a controlled transfer.

 Incorporating reversibility into contracts